Rural Call Completion Problems

 - The caller ID display is inaccurate or misleading

 Q: What should I do if calls aren't being completed?

 A: First and foremost, contact your provider(s) to let them know you are experiencing problems; make sure to provide details.
 Your provider will not know there is an issue unless you make it known to them.
 Additionally, if you know the person calling you whose calls are not going through correctly, have them contact their provider to make a complaint.
 Your provider(s) should work with you to try resolving the issue.
 You can also file a complaint with the Federal Communications Commission (FCC).
 Complaints can be filed online at fcc.gov/complaints or by calling 888- CALL-FCC.
 Your provider may be able to help you file a complaint with the FCC.
 You can also contact the Michigan Public Service Commission (MPSC) for assistance with filing your FCC complaint by calling 800 -292-9555 or via the internet at http://www.michigan.gov/mpsc/.

 Q: If people are aware of the problem, what is being done to address the issue?

-A: The problem often involves service providers that are not traditional telecommunications providers, such as wireless providers or companies like Magic Jack.
+A: The problem often involves service providers that are not traditional telecommunications providers, such as wireless providers or VoIP providers.
 The MPSC does not have regulatory authority over these providers.
 The FCC does have authority over these types of providers and has taken a series of actions in recent years to address problems in the completion of long-distance telephone calls to rural areas.
 Although rural call completion complaints to the FCC have declined as a result of these actions, the agency continues to receive complaints from both consumers and rural carriers.
 We recommend that you work either independently, with your provider, or with the MPSC, to file a complaint with the FCC.